-So stop cheating yourself, and start your damn bookkeeping today!
-(Sorry, I get excited.)
+So stop cheating yourself, and start your damn personal bookkeeping today!
+(Sorry, I got excited again.)
 I use Quicken.
-And as of writing this (on 4/30/19) I am not getting a fee for saying that.
+And as of writing this, I am not getting a fee for saying that.
 I literally have used it for over 20 years now.

 In additonal to doing your bookkeeping, you also need to have an (operating) budget for (the business of) yourself.
 Read this post on that…

 Personal Itemized Budget Categories & How You Wrangle Them with My “Budget Template Google Sheets Masterpiece”